 Changing the Survivor Election for Your Spouse After Retirement

 If you are married at retirement, you may change your decision not to provide a survivor annuity or you may increase a survivor annuity amount elected, but you must make a payment (see below) if you do not do so within 30 days after the date of your first regular monthly payment.
 Your new election must be made in writing (Standard Form 2801 for CSRS, 3107 for FERS) to: Office of Personnel Management, Retirement Operations Center, P.O.
 Box 45.
 Boyers, PA 16017-0045.
 The forms are available by writing to that address, calling (888) 767-6738 or at www.opm.gov/forms.

-If you marry after retirement (including a same-sex marriage in a jurisdiction that recognizes such marriages, regardless of whether you afterward reside in such a jurisdiction), you can elect a reduced annuity to provide a survivor annuity for your spouse, but only if you request the benefit within two years of the date of the marriage.
+If you marry after retirement, you can elect a reduced annuity to provide a survivor annuity for your spouse using the pertinent form as described above, but only if you request the benefit within two years of the date of the marriage.

 To be eligible for a survivor benefit in this circumstance, the spouse must have been married to you for at least nine months before your death, or, if married less than nine months, be the parent of a child born to the marriage, or your death must have been accidental.
 You may elect either a full survivor annuity or a partial survivor annuity.
 (Note: If you remarry the same person you were married to at retirement and that person consented to either no survivor annuity or a partial survivor annuity, you cannot elect a survivor annuity greater than the amount provided in your original election.)